Samsursekh/Placement-Practice/priya-practise/React.md

  # What is useRef () hook?
 - useref hooks  used to manipulate dom directly
  - The useRef Hook allows you to persist values between renders.
  - It can be used to store a mutable value that does not cause a re-render when updated.
   It can be used to access a DOM element directly.

 # what is higher order component?
 - A higher-order component acts as a container for other components.
+- reusing component logic

 # Explain the term stateless components
-- Stateless components are pure functions that render DOM-based solely on the properties provided to them.
+- Stateless components are pure functions that render DOM-based on the properties provided to them.
 - A stateless function component is a typical React component that is defined as a function that does not manage any state.

 # What is DOM?